 6 Tips for Healthy Eating

-The overall goal of a healthy diet should be to replace processed food with real food as often as possible.
-In fact, restricting foods can cause good intentions to backfire.
-You do not need to be perfect or eliminate foods you enjoy.
+As you start your journey toward healthy eating, remember: Restricting foods can cause good intentions to backfire.
+You do not need to be perfect, and you don't need to eliminate all the foods you enjoy.
 Make small changes over time.
-A healthy lifestyle includes nourishing your body and soul.
+A healthy lifestyle includes nourishing both your body and soul!

 About the Author

 Barbara Neff, RD, CSO, LDN, is a registered dietitian.
 Learn more about nutrition counseling at Cone Health.